 Basically, if you move your hand too quickly or try to fight back by pushing your dog away, his natural chase instinct will kick in and this will quickly become a game to him.
 Instead, your puppy must associate this behavior with something that shouldn't be fun.

-Furthermore, many dog owners also have a problem that's closely related to learning how to stop a puppy from biting, and that is with puppies who chew incessantly.
-If that's you, I've written an in-depth guide on how to train a puppy to stop chewing and made a video.
+Furthermore, some dog owners also have a problem that's closely related to learning how to stop a puppy from biting, and that is with puppies who chew incessantly.
+Both of these behaviors are related.
+So if that's the case with your dog, read/watch this guide.

-This is what you do with the dog toy.
-When your puppy begins to bite you, redirect his attention to the toy.
-When he takes the toy, begin to play a non-contact game (like tug or fetch).
-This will teach your Fido that biting is unacceptable, but there are lots of other fun things that you can do with him that don't require teeth to skin contact.
+Here's what you do with the dog toy: when your puppy begins to bite you, redirect his attention directly to the toy.
+When the dog takes the toy, begin to play a non-contact game (like tug or fetch).
+This will teach your puppy that biting is unacceptable, but there are other fun things that you can do together that don't require teeth-to-skin contact.